 Other places of worship appeared during the 19th Century.
-Park Hall the original Congregational Church in Huyton Hey Road, was built in 1856 with the attached school completed in 1861.
+In 1856, a Huyton Congregational Church was built in Huyton Hey Road, with an attached school completed in 1861.

-In 1890, a larger church at the junction of Victoria Road and Seel Road was built.
+In 1890, a larger congregational church at the junction of Victoria Road and Seel Road was built.

 Similarly, the original Roman Catholic Chapel of St. Agnes of 1856, was replaced by a modern style structure completed in 1965.

 Railway transport brought inevitable change to the area following the success of Stephenson’s Rocket at the nearby Rainhill Trials and the subsequent development of the Liverpool to Manchester Railway in 1830s.

 Huyton Railway Station (formerly Huyton Gate Station) remains today a vital link in the local transport system.
-Following major refurbishment and with all four rail lines now back in use, together with the introduction of electrification to the local network, rail travel is as busy as it ever was but quieter and more efficient.
+Following major refurbishment and with all four rail lines now back in use, together with the introduction of electrification to the local network, rail travel is as busy as it ever was but now quieter and more efficient.

 Although much of old Huyton village was pulled down in the 1960s to make way for road widening and a shopping centre, there are still buildings of note remaining within other parts of the township.

-These buildings include Hurst House, built around 1830 (this building became a local golf club in 1905) and The Hazels, an impressive red brick house of 1764, which for many years was part of the C. F. Mott Teacher Training College on Liverpool Road.
-During the 19th Century it had also been home for members of the Pilkington family, the glass-makers of St. Helens.
+These buildings include Hurst House, off Huyton Lane, built around 1830 (this building became the clubhouse of a local golf club in 1905) and The Hazels, off Liverpool Road, an impressive red brick house of 1764, which during the 19th Century was home for members of the Pilkington family, the glass-makers of St. Helens.
 Following the Second World War, it became part of the C. F. Mott Teacher Training College.
 The C. F. Mott site was eventually redeveloped, with the Hazels now at the entrance to a large business park complex.

-Liverpool College for Girls, Huyton (later known by its shortened name Huyton College) which opened in 1894 with just a small number of pupils, soon became very popular and in its heyday, had expanded dramatically from the central base containing the houses of Huyton Hall and Fernwood, located close to Huyton Railway Station, to having numerous boarders living in outlying Victorian villas in ‘The Orchard’ and St. Mary’s Road.
+Liverpool College for Girls, Huyton (later known by its shortened name Huyton College) opened in 1894 with just a small number of pupils, but soon became very popular and by its heyday, had expanded dramatically from the central base containing the houses of Huyton Hall and Fernwood (located close to Huyton Railway Station), to having numerous boarders living in outlying Victorian villas in ‘The Orchard’ and St. Mary’s Road.